top of page

 • Focus on activating your glutes

-• Try to focus on not having an anterior pelvic tilt (an anterior pelvic tilt is where your hips are point down instead of being help at a neutral level)
+• Try to focus on not having an anterior pelvic tilt (an anterior pelvic tilt is where your hips point down instead of being held at a neutral level)

 • Don't heel strike